tjrules/blog-app-part-one/wiki.md

 1. Henrietta wants the articles to be written in markdown so that the content is visually appealing
-2. Employees feel that there should be some accountability so Henrietta is going back on her no authors choice
+2. Employees feel that there should be some accountability so Henrietta is going back on her no authors choice.
+(This means a Users model and authentication!)
 3. Employees have complained that they feel constrained by a single category and have suggested using multiple tags.
 4. Articles should be browsable by tag.